moneroguides/2x01-an-introduction-to-mining/script.md

 To achieve its distributed consensus, Monero relies on proof-of-work (PoW) mining.

 PoW is a form of cryptographic proof in which miners aim to prove to each other that they have achieved a certain amount of computational effort.
-This computational effort must satisfy conditions set by the networks current difficulty, the existing blockchain data and any new transnational data.
+This computational effort must satisfy conditions set by the networks current difficulty, the existing blockchain data and any new transactional data.

 For a really good explanation of PoW and its practical use case, we suggest you take a look at the following video from [3Blue1Brown](https://yewtu.be/bBC-nXj3Ng4?t=669).

-Monero is different from other protocols in a few ways, one of which is the pursuit of egalitarian mining, which aims to give the common person the ability to successfully mine for themselves.
+Monero is different from other protocols in a few ways, one of which is the pursuit of egalitarian mining, which aims to give the common person the ability to successfully mine for themselves using commonly available hardware.
 Those who believe in Monero's approach more seriously prescribe to Satoshi's vision of [one-CPU-one-vote](https://www.bitcoin.com/satoshi-archive/whitepaper/#4-proof-of-work).

 To achieve this, Monero uses a hashing algorithm called [RandomX](https://www.getmonero.org/resources/moneropedia/randomx.html).
 This PoW algorithm is resistant to both GPUs and application-specific integrated circuits (ASICs), which means it's extremely impractical and expensive to build specialised hardware to mine Monero.

-Miners must hence use consumer and server grade hardware which allows users to compete much more fairly!
+Miners must therefore use consumer and server grade CPUs, which allows users to compete much more fairly!

 So what exactly are miners competing for?